-EMD Serono desires to ensure that research undertaken as part of the GFI programme is completed and analysed.
+EMD Serono desires to ensure that research undertaken as part of the GFI program is completed and analysed.
 All grant recipients must provide the company with final study results in the form of a Final Report as well as a Final Certification, as outlined in their Grant Agreement.
 Publication (manuscripts or abstracts) of the research results in peer-reviewed journals is also to be strived for, as outlined in the Grant Agreement.

 EMD Serono supports the exercise of academic freedom by researchers and expects the results of research to be published, whether or not the results are favourable to EMD Serono.

 When a research project is completed or terminated, the researcher and/or institution conducting the research must certify to EMD Serono that: (i) the research was conducted in accordance with the terms of the Grant Agreement; (ii) any unused funds provided by EMD Serono have been returned to the company; (iii) all safety reporting obligations were met; and (iv) if required, a manuscript or abstract has been submitted for publication, or the research was terminated early and a publication is not appropriate.